microsoft/Trieste/samples/infix/README.md

 This will ensure that a tree which progresses to the next step takes this form.

+> [!NOTE]
+> We omit the well-formedness definition in between the `definitions` and `expressions` passes.
+> That intermediate well-formedness definition is not necessary in the simplest case, so we keep things straightforward here.
+> In more complex expression rules, then splitting the ruleset into two passes helps separate out the processing of expressions and definitions, and leads to smaller and simpler passes in the end.
+> For the curious, the intermediate pass's well-formedness definition allows a mix of valid assignments and fully unparsed expressions, building the definition above in two steps instead of one.

 Now that we have a pass, let us look at how we construct a `Driver` object: